Are you an optimist? If not, then how can you teach yourself to be optimistic?

 Understanding that you have a choice about how you feel is great news.
 For example, you have to give a presentation at work next week, or meet with a new client for the first time, or take a test.
 Each of these activities could fill you with dread and worry.
 Instead of worrying, you could change your perspective and look at these situations as opportunities to share what you know, impress someone new, or showcase your talents.

-Here’s an Optimistic Statement to help you change your perspective:
+Here’s a statement to help you change your perspective and be optimistic:

 Every challenge is also an opportunity.